-In Words With Friends, cheating generally means using a convenient, stylishly designed third party tool (probably designed by some wise and physically attractive people).
+In Words With Friends, cheating generally means using our convenient, stylishly designed WordFinder tool.
 For real, we know we're offering a cheat tool.
 That's why we're smart people to ask about cheating; we obviously know the topic.

 Surefire Signs of Someone Cheating